holadepo/docs/software/cli-reference.md

 Run `astro deploy <your-deployment-release-name> [flags]` in your terminal to push a local Airflow project as a Docker image to your Airflow Deployment on Astronomer.

 If you have the appropriate Workspace and Deployment-level permissions, your code is packaged into a Docker image, pushed to Astronomer's Docker Registry, and applied to your Airflow Webserver, Scheduler(s), and Worker(s).
+Before completing the process, it tests your DAGs in your Astro project for errors.
+If this test fails, the deploy to Astro will also fail.
+This is the same test which runs locally with `astro dev parse`.

 To identify your Deployment's release name, go to **Settings** > **Basics** > **Release Name** in the Software UI or run `astro deployment list`.